how the war on experts helped the rise of authoritarian attitudes

 Again, the only trick to the problems was the need to slow down and carefully think through the framing because they were developed to separate those who tend to just go with their gut from those who like to be thorough when encountering new questions.
 This doesn’t mean that those who go with their gut are always wrong and deliberate thinkers are always right.
 In fact, some deliberate thinkers can take things too far and fall down rabbit holes of absurdity.
 But this study is more about the kind of thought process pro-authoritarian subjects tended to do.

 Based on the results, it really seemed that those who justified the January 6th Insurrection and believed in baseless claims of voter fraud thrown out of every court in the country, just went with their gut and stuck with it, and that tends to be a typical flow for them: I like it, looks good to me, that’s my answer, moving on.
-Combine that with a distaste for experts, politicians, and activists who contradict their gut, or, worse yet, point out that they should give their beliefs more thought, and you get a downright rabid reaction from people who want a) a dictator to tell them what to do while silencing, and b) punish anyone challenging their beliefs.
+Combine that with a distaste for experts, politicians, and activists who contradict their gut, or, worse yet, point out that they should give their beliefs more thought, and you get a downright rabid reaction from people who want a) a dictator to tell them what to do while silencing critics, and b) punish anyone challenging their beliefs.

 how and why authoritarians go for your angry gut

 All right, so what does this all mean?
 Was this just a long winded way of insulting people trying to find their place in an uncertain, crumbling world?
-It certainly could be taken that way if you’re so inclined, but it’s certainly not the point.
+It certainly could be taken that way if you’re so inclined, but it’s definitely not the point.
 Today, a lot of people are struggling to figure out what comes next and live in countries where leaders have no ideas and are increasingly desperate to keep voters engaged, so what many have done is to appeal to the dark traits we just discussed to give people something to vote against, pitting citizens against friends and neighbors.

 More and more of us are being encouraged to go with our guts, to not think too hard about the future and what we can do to move forward, instead of desperately trying to turn back the clock or carry out a vendetta against the other political tribe.
 Lackeys for (almost always) right wing parties constantly target and harass “tall poppies” on which to focus their followers’ rage with visceral, shallow language.
 Lost?
 Tired?
 Frustrated?
 Want things to be simpler?
 Forget about boring policy platforms, here’s who to take it out on, vote for us.